deodandem/1134/content/_index.md

 *&nbsp;Being more than 15 minutes late to class counts as an absence.
 Being more than 5 minutes late three times counts as an absence.
 Absences beyond three will not negatively affect your grade if they are due to a medical emergency or quarantine mandate.

 ** Essays must respond to the prompt to receive credit.
-I cannot give credit for essays turned in more than 48 hours late, with the exception of Essay 5, for which you may request a personalized due date.
-Adhering to deadlines will help you deal with even more stringent deadlines in other classes and life situations.
+I cannot give credit for essays turned in more than 36 hours late, with the exception of Essay 5, for which you may request a personalized due date.
+If you are experiencing significant mental health issues and need more lenient deadlines, contact me and we'll work something out.
+Otherwise, adhering to deadlines will help you deal with even more stringent deadlines in other classes and life situations.

 ## Zoom